 Have you ever seen that big red notice – this site is insecure, it may be unsafe to proceed?
 You don’t want that showing up for people trying to access your site for sure!

 Is Google going to penalize you in search results if you don’t have an SSL?

 Google is not going to penalize you per se, but if you have an SSL and your competition doesn’t, your site will show up higher in search results.
 But it’s just one little piece of the overall SEO puzzle.

 Google is doing this because it wants to maintain its credibility.
-They want to make sure you continue to use Google and not some other search engine (like DuckDuckGo) by ensuring search results it shows you are legit and it’s not going to send you down a dark alley to get robbed.
+They want to make sure you continue to use and trust Google by ensuring search results it shows you are legit and it’s not going to send you down a dark alley to get robbed.

 That’s why it’s giving the little bump in rankings for sites that are secured, and warning Chrome users when they’re on a site that’s not secure.

 So because you care about your audience and want to protect them (and you’ll take the added SEO benefits and would prefer not to have to wear a scarlet letter), you’re going to get an SSL for your site, right?